7 Federal Resume Tips that Produce Interviews and Jobs

 How much qualitative difference actually exists between the top 5% of candidates and the top 15% or the top 25%?
 Some, but it’s equally likely that extremely well qualified candidates may fall into the lower qualification levels simply because their capabilities aren’t clearly communicated.
 Getting the edge in a tight competitive field may come from the way your information focuses on the key requirements and how easy you make it for decision makers to recognize your fit for the position.

 What works?
-Here are 7 steps to help you piece together the federal resume puzzle:
+Here are 7 resume tips for government jobs to help you piece together the federal resume puzzle:

 1. Read the federal job announcement, then read it again